eernstg/extension_type_unions/README.md

 }
 ```

-This will run faster, but there is no static type check on the cases: `x.value` has the type `Object?`, and there is no notification (error or warning) if we test for the wrong set of types (say, if we're testing for a `double` and for a `String`, and forget all about `int`).
+This will run faster (because we avoid creating and calling function objects), but there is no static type check on the cases: `x.value` has the type `Object?`, and there is no notification (error or warning) if we test for the wrong set of types (say, if we're testing for a `double` and for a `String`, and forget all about `int`).

 ## Inline class implications